arshiashaik/arshiashaik/README.md

 Hello, I am Arshia Shaik 🙋🏻‍♀️

 I am a skilled Full Stack Developer with a strong background in both web and mobile application development.
-I hold a Master's degree in Computer Science from the University of Southern California, where I honed my skills in various technologies including HTML5, CSS3, JavaScript, React.js, Angular, Node.js, MongoDB.
+I hold a Master's degree in Computer Science from the University of Southern California, where I honed my skills in various technologies including HTML5, CSS3, SASS, JavaScript, React.js, Angular, Node.js, MongoDB.

 ## 👩🏻‍💻 Key Skills